oneislam/controller-sets-s3-fileupload/README.md

-# controllerSets
+# ONE ISLAM

+[oneislam](https://oneislam.pro/) is an IT company founded to connect humanity with Islam and usher in a `new era of halal platforms for Muslims`.

+# controller set s3 file upload

 [controller set s3 file upload](https://oneislam.pro/) This middleware is designed to reduce redundant code for Node/Express.js developers.
 It easily handles S3 file uploads, taking a few arguments as functions and returning the file locations.
 Simply specify the file field names and upload sizes, then use it as middleware.

+## Update logs:
+* Develop a middleware for `uploading files to S3`.
+* Enable `search` functionality.
+* Set the default `page size` to 50.
+* Add support for custom `middlewares`.
+* Enable S3 file uploads via `.env` configuration.

+## Features
+- Dynamically handles multiple file fields.
+- Supports single or multiple file uploads with customizable paths.
+- Reduces redundant code by providing reusable middleware for S3 file uploads.

 ## Documentation

 The official documentation website is [controllerSets](https://oneislam.pro/).

-controllerSets 1.0.1 was released on Oct 2024.
+controllerSets 1.0.0 was released on May 2023.
 You can find more details on [backwards breaking changes in 1.0.0 on our docs site](https://oneislam.pro/).

 ## Installation
 * dependencies